We provide regular wellbeing check-ins with your parent.

 Family updates - what do you send?

-A short, plain-English summary of how the call went, and anything you should know.
-If there are actions or decisions needed, we make them explicit.
+A short, plain-English summary of how the call went.
+While privacy-respecting, if there is anything you should know or if there are actions or decisions needed, we make them explicit.

 Can you update multiple family members?